Ez-114/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This directory is for the shell IO Redirection project
+This is shell variables project